 If you don't see ground veal or ground pork at your grocer, ask the butcher to grind it for you.
 Choose ground beef that isn't too lean: 85 percent is a good bet.
 Many groceries carry "meatloaf mix" packages of ground beef, veal, and pork.

-Heat the oven to 350°F. In a small skillet, heat the oil; add the onions and cook over medium heat until soft, about 4 minutes.
+Heat the oven to 350°F. In a small skillet, heat the oil; add the peppers and onions and cook over medium heat until soft, about 4 minutes.
 Add the garlic and sauté another 1 to 2 minutes to soften.
 Set aside to cool.

 In a large mixing bowl, combine all the remaining ingredients except the bacon, and add the cooled onion-garlic mixture.
 Mix with a rubber spatula or your hands just until the ingredients are combined.
 Don't overwork the meat.